HarshdeepKaurBamrah/NeuroEye/README.md

 ## 📌 Overview

-The **NeuroEye Controlled Toy Car** is a Brain-Computer Interface (BCI) based system that allows a user to control a toy car using brain signals and eye movements.

-The system captures EEG signals from the user and converts them into commands such as **forward, left, right, and stop** to control the toy car.
+The Neuro-Eye Controlled Toy Car initiative leverages Brain-Computer Interface (BCI) and Electrooculography (EOG) technologies to create an innovative dual-input assistive control system.
+This system is designed to help individuals with mobility impairments by enabling control through brainwaves and eye movements.
+EEG signals are used to execute forward and stop commands, while EOG signals detect left and right eye movements (horizontal) to navigate directionally.
+The integration of these non-invasive technologies provides an intuitive and accessible interface for users with limited physical capabilities.

 ## 🎯 Objective